-The swimming pool area structure has a steep roof and consists of masonry loadbearing walls supporting laminated wood trusses and laminated tongue and groove wood decking.
-The tongue and groove wood decking is exposed to the inside of the swimming pool area.
-Design drawings indicate a rigid insulation layer placed over the tongue and groove wood decking.
-Prefabricated ventilated deck boards consisting of two-oriented strand boards (OSB) with a 16-mm (5/8-in.) air gap were attached over the rigid insulation.
-The ventilated deck boards and rigid insulation were provided as a pre-assembled system.
+The swimming pool area structure has a steep roof and consists of masonry load-bearing walls supporting laminated wood trusses and laminated tongue-and-groove wood decking.
+The tongue-and-groove wood decking is exposed to the inside of the swimming pool area.
+Design drawings indicate a rigid insulation layer placed over the tongue-and-groove wood decking.
+Prefabricated ventilated deck boards consisting of two oriented strand boards (OSB) with a 16 mm air gap were attached over the rigid insulation.
+The ventilated deck boards and rigid insulation were provided as a preassembled system.
 Roofing felt and asphalt shingles were installed over the ventilated deck boards.
 Several rectangular skylights were installed over the roof.
 In some areas, such as roof ridges and areas adjacent to skylights, a layer of ice and water shield protection membrane was substituted for the roofing felt.
+A layer of asphalt felt was reportedly placed over the tongueand-groove wood deck prior to placement of the rigid insulation.

-The walls in the pool area consist of cement plaster interior surfaces installed over concrete masonry units (CMU), 50-mm (2-in.) rigid insulation on the outer face of the CMU, and face brick.
+The walls in the pool area consist of cement plaster interior surfaces installed over concrete masonry units (CMU), 50 mm (2 in.) rigid insulation on the outer face of the CMU, and face brick.
 Exterior windows are wood framed and have insulated glass panes.
 Skylights are aluminum framed and reported to have argon-filled insulated glass panes.

-The building HVAC system was reportedly designed to provide negative interior pressure during the winter months and to maintain an indoor relative humidity of approximately 40%.
-However, the owner indicated that the HVAC system for the pool area was not operated continuously.
+The building's HVAC system is reportedly designed to provide negative interior pressure during the winter months and to maintain an indoor relative humidity of approximately 40%.

-Concern was due to apparent water leaks at the skylights during cold winter days, brown colored water stains that had appeared on the masonry surfaces at the eaves of the roof in the pool area, and efflorescence of exterior masonry surfaces around the pool area.
-These symptoms became evident during a cold January immediately following completion of the building and filling of the pool with water.
+Concern was due to apparent water leaks at the skylights during cold winter days, brown-colored water stains that had appeared on the masonry surfaces at the eaves of the roof in the pool area, and efflorescence of exterior masonry surfaces around the pool area.
+These symptoms became evident during a cold January immediately following completion of the building.